7.10. Courtroom Workgroup: Defense Attorneys

 (g) Defense counsel should disclose to the tribunal legal authority in the controlling jurisdiction known to defense counsel to be directly adverse to the position of the accused and not disclosed by the prosecutor.

-(h) It is the duty of defense counsel to know and be guided by the standards of professional conduct as defined in codes and canons of the legal profession applicable in defense counsel’s jurisdiction.
+(h) defense counsel must know and be guided by the standards of professional conduct as defined in codes and canons of the legal profession applicable in the defense counsel’s jurisdiction.
 Once representation has been undertaken, the functions and duties of defense counsel are the same whether defense counsel is assigned, privately retained, or serving in legal aid or defender program.
 [11]

 Tricky Issues in Representation